fission/fission/Documentation/wip/environments-v2.md

 2. Support functions as a collection of files rather than just one file.

-3. Support automated environment-specific dependecy resolution.
+3. Support automated environment-specific dependency resolution.

    (#3 may end up having the same solution as #1.
 You could think of gathering deps as a "compilation" of package.json,